 - Foundation Directory Online Professional provides information on nearly 2 million grants given by the 20,000 largest US foundation and corporate funders.
 You can find out what organization received the grant, the grant amount, and the subject/program areas it addressed.
-Subscribe to use it from your own computer, or visit Foundation Center libraries and Cooperating Collections to use it for free.
+Subscribe to use it from your own computer, or visit Foundation Center libraries and Funding Information Network locations to use it for free.

 - Digital Grant Guides list grants awarded in 24 subject areas.
 Each Guide provides you with descriptions of hundreds—often thousands—of recent foundation grants of $10,000 or more, with hyperlinks to the funder’s information.

 - Private foundations must list all grants authorized each in their annual Form 990-PF submitted to the IRS.
 At minimum, they must include the grantee’s name and the grant amount.
 Some foundations also briefly describe the grant’s purpose.
 More about Form 990-PF>>